Last Updated on July 4, 2026 by Daniel Globe

 - Don’t disturb cairns; that breaks trail etiquette and can mislead others.

-- Stay alert in complex terrain, where both signs may confirm you’re free to keep moving.
+- Stay alert in complex terrain, where both signs may confirm you’re on the right path.

 Use markers as guidance, not excuses to rush.
 When you read them well, you protect your safety, honor the path, and hike with greater independence.